 Learn more about How to Use Building Code Violations to Win Your Injury Claim.

 Slips, trips and falls on dangerous stairs often cause significant injuries, including:

-- Cuts, abrasions, and contusions (bruises)
+- Cuts, scrapes, and bruises

 - Sprained tendons, ligaments, and muscles